 After earning the bonus, continue to use the card in the 4% and 3% spending categories.
 Based on BLS data on Americans’ average annual spending, cardholders can expect to earn $372.30 in cash back annually just from bonus category spending.
 And earnings will increase, without limit, if your spending is higher than average.

-Note that the 4% rewards rate doesn’t apply to purchases made through digital wallets or at a vendor categorized under one of the qualifying dining or entertainment merchandise category codes.
+Note that the 4% rewards rate doesn’t apply to purchases made at a vendor categorized under one of the qualifying dining or entertainment merchandise category codes.
 Additionally, grocery purchases made at gas stations, convenience stores, warehouse clubs, discount stores, and superstores will only earn 1% cash back.

 Finally, consider pairing this card with another card that earns better than 1% cash back, whether in other common spending categories such as gas or as a flat rate for all spending.
 (Notably, 1.5% flat rate cards are common, and 2% cards are available, too.)

 Capital One Savor Rewards’ Excellent Perks

 The Balance's editors have identified these benefits as standouts among rewards credit cards:

 - Travel accident insurance: The Capital One Savor comes with automatic travel accident insurance when using your credit card to purchase your fare.

 - Trip cancellation and interruption insurance: If you’ve charged the cost of a trip on your card and it’s interrupted or canceled due to circumstances beyond your control, you can be reimbursed for up to $1,500 worth of non-refundable expenses.